Dec 19, 2013, 1:03 PM EDT

 “I don’t see why we would rush into anything.
 Things are going well; let’s just let things happen,” Tallon told the Florida Sun-Sentinel.
 “Of course.
 He’s two games over .500 on a team with 13 new faces on it.
 He’s done a good job.”

-After starting the season 3-9-4 under Kevin Dineen, Florida has gone 10-8-1 under Horachek and — thanks to the nail race that is the Eastern Conference playoff picture — finds itself just six points back of Toronto for the eighth seed, with a game in hand.
+After starting the season 3-9-4 under Kevin Dineen, Florida has gone 10-8-1 under Horachek and — thanks to the snail race that is the Eastern Conference playoff picture — finds itself just six points back of Toronto for the eighth seed, with a game in hand.

 (Florida made up some ground on Wednesday, beating the Leafs 3-1 in Toronto.)